 - Get plenty of exercise (at least 150 minutes a week, for example 30 minutes, 5 days a week)

 - Maintain a healthy weight (for Asians, maintain a healthy BMI of 18.5 to 22.9)

 - Limit alcohol intake to a maximum of two drinks for men and one drink for women per day

 “Being diagnosed with diabetic nephropathy is not a death sentence, but it is important to discover it early.
-By taking the prescribed medications and making lifestyle changes, you can prevent or delay progression to end-stage kidney disease,” says Dr Kee.
+By taking the prescribed medications and making lifestyle changes, you can prevent or delay progression to end-stage kidney disease,” says Assoc Prof Kee.